 Once a hunter makes a kill, the guide will field dress it, de-bone it, meat bag it and bring it all back to the lodge.
 A hunter can help if they wish and if they have the physical ability to do so; or the guide wil tae care of everything. .
 You will return to the lodge at dark where a hot shower and meal awaits you.

 CARIBOU: Newfoundland is the only place in the world where non-residents can harvest a Woodland caribou.
-Prices have jumped greatly in recent years due to restrictive numbers of tags, so doing your hunt for the carribou SLAM- is a do it right now proposition.
-Again, for 2018- caribou tags have been cut back.
-If you want a caribou hunt here, you MUST book 12 to 20 months in advance!!
+Prices have jumped greatly in recent years due to restrictive numbers of tags, so doing your hunt for the caribou SLAM is a do-it-right-now proposition.
+If you want a caribou hunt here, you MUST book 12 to 20 months in advance!
+This outfit is full already for 2019 caribou hunts, but he has limited openings for a couple caribou hunts for 2020.

 LODGING: All lodges are in remote locations requiring helicopter transportation.
 They are all fully equipped with all modern amenities and each site has generated electricity, propane stoves, showers, refrigerators and indoor plumbing with hot and cold running water.
 Two lodges have comfortable sitting rooms with television, remote internet and phone services.
 The others have remote internet and phone or satellite phone services.
 All have home style meals that are prepared by a full time cook on site.
 Bedrooms are double occupancy and bedding and linens are supplied.